 ARTICLE 20 – DEFINITIONS

-SECTION 2001 – OFFICIAL DICTIONARY
+SECTION 2001 – OFFICIAL DICTIONARY & INTENT

-All words used in this Resolution shall have their customary meanings as defined in Webster’s New World Dictionary most recent published edition, except those specifically defined in Section 2002 or elsewhere in this Resolution.
+All words used in this Resolution shall have their customary meanings as defined in the Merriam-Webster Online Dictionary, except those specifically defined in Section 2002 or elsewhere in this Resolution.
 Unless the context otherwise requires, words used in the present tense include the future tense; the singular number includes the plural; the term “shall” is mandatory; the term “may” is permissive, the phrase “used for” shall include, without limitation, the phrases “arranged for”, “designed for”, “intended for”, “maintained for” and “occupied for”; the word “person” includes a firm, association, organization, partnership, trust, company, or corporation as well as an individual.

-SECTION 2002 – SPECIFICALLY DEFINED TERMS

-INTENT - The following terms shall have, throughout this text, the meaning given herein:
+The following terms shall have, throughout this text, the meaning given herein:

 The word “shall” is to be interpreted as mandatory and not directory; the word “may” is permissive.

 All words used in the singular shall include the future tense, unless the context clearly indicates the contrary.

 The word “Township” shall mean South Bloomﬁeld Township, Morrow County, Ohio, the term “Commission” shall mean the Zoning Commission of said Township, the term “Board” shall mean the Board of Zoning Appeals of said Township, the term “Trustees” shall mean the Board of Township Trustees of said Township.

+SECTION 2002 – SPECIFICALLY DEFINED TERMS

+AGRI-TOURISM – An agriculturally related educational, entertainment, historical, cultural, or recreational activity — including but not limited to farm tours, corn mazes, hayrides, you-pick operations, and farm markets — conducted on a working farm engaged in an active agricultural use otherwise permitted under Section 201(A), that allows or invites members of the general public to observe, participate in, or enjoy that activity.
+Agri-Tourism does not include a use whose primary purpose is the rental of land or a building as an event venue (e.g., for weddings, receptions, or similar gatherings) that is not conducted in conjunction with an active agricultural operation on the premises.